Krillle/homebridge-signalk/README.md

 ### Optional parameters and their default values if omitted:
 `"name" : "NameOfVessel"`
-`"ssl": false` Set to `true` if Signal K server is awating connections via SSL
+`"ssl": false` Set to `true` if Signal K server is awaiting connections via SSL

 `"lowBatteryVoltage" : "23.5"` Low battery warning if battery voltage is at or below
 `"chargingBatteryVoltage" : "27.5"`Battery shown as charging if battery voltage is at or above